shashank-556/Mfinance/readme.md

 # returns a dictionary with basic per share data like eps, bvps and financial ratios
 print(ril.pershare())

+# returns a dictionary with latest shareholding data
+print(ril.latestShareholding())

 # url of the company on moneycontrol
 print(ril.url)